 The cantonal authorities may grant temporarily admitted persons a work permit irrespective of the labour market and economic situation.
-However, these persons do not have a guaranteed right to receive this work permit.487
+However, these persons do not have a guaranteed right to receive this work permit.523

-A study showed in 2014 the negative influence of the status of temporary admission regarding the access to the labour market.488 On 31 December 2016, 30.3% of temporarily admitted persons able to work were employed.489
+A study showed in 2014 the negative influence of the status of temporary admission regarding the access to the labour market.524 On 31 December 2017, 31.7% of temporarily admitted persons able to work were employed.525

 In December 2016, the Swiss parliament abolished the special taxes of 10% of the salary (up to CHF 15,000; additional to the regular taxes) that had to be paid by temporarily admitted foreigners.
-The parliament also abolished the requirement of authorisation for employment.490 These two actions show a step in the right direction and will hopefully lead to a better employment rate for temporarily admitted foreigners in Switzerland.
+The parliament also abolished the requirement of authorisation for employment.526 Both of these two measures entered into force on 1 January 2018.
+They show a step in the right direction and will hopefully lead to a better employment rate for temporarily admitted foreigners in Switzerland.